Hot water safety

 First aid if someone is scalded by hot water

 In the event of a scald, you should:

 - Remove clothing quickly.
 This helps the heat escape from the skin.
 But leave the clothes on if they are stuck to the skin.

 - Immediately hold the burn under cold water running water for 20 minutes only.
 This will stop further burning.
 It also helps to relieve the pain.
 Never use oil, butter or ointment, as these can further damage the skin.

-- Cover the scald with a loose, non-stick dressing (e.g. dressing from a first aid kit), cling film or a clean cloth and keep the person warm.
-See a doctor if the scald larger than 3 cm, has blisters or is on the hands, face of genital area.
+- Cover the scald with a loose, non-stick dressing (e.g. a dressing from a first aid kit), cling film or a clean cloth and keep the person warm.
+See a doctor if the scald is larger than 3 cm, has blisters or is on the hands, face or genital area.